 North Sydney Council is just one of the many contributors to progressing the community's vision.
-Positive collaborations are greatly valued in directly contributing to the achievement of the Community Strategic Plan's outcomes.
+Positive collaborations are greatly valued in directly contributing to the achievement of the Community Strategic

+Plan's outcomes and goals.
 They will also underlie future progress.
-We encourage organisations and individuals across North Sydney to seek out partnership opportunities where possible.
+I encourage organisations and individuals across North Sydney to seek out partnership opportunities where possible.